-Many Court Clerks have not earned a secondary degree in higher education.
-However, some employers may prefer to hire clerks with some college education or an associate’s degree.
-Courses in social or behavioral sciences may be useful. [iii]
+According to the Bureau of Labor Statistics, many Court Clerks have only a high school diploma.
+However, some employers may prefer to hire clerks with some college education or an associate degree.
+Courses in social or behavioral sciences may be useful.

 A Court Clerk's Salary Potential